not-an-aardvark/snoowrap/README.md

 ### Features

 * If you've used [PRAW](https://praw.readthedocs.org/en/stable/), you'll probably find a lot of snoowrap's syntax to be familiar.
-Aside from being written in a different language, there are a few important differences.
+However, aside from being written in a different language, there are a few important differences.
 * For example, unlike PRAW, snoowrap is non-blocking; all API calls are async and return bluebird Promises.
 This means that you can handle asynchronous events however you want, and you can use snoowrap as part of a larger process without it holding everything back.
 * Each snoowrap object is completely independent.
 If you want, you can have scripts from separate accounts make requests at the same time.
 * snoowrap's objects are structured to keep the syntax as simple as possible.
 So the following expression: